carmenacatrinei/OOP-Project-Catalog/README.md

 # OOP Project Catalog

-This app has a catalog theme.
+This app has a catalog theme and is built using Java.

 Within the catalog there is a menu where the following actions can be performed: